bnchk/uauto/readme.md

 ## Push Messages
 Message levels are configurable, but default only 1 notifications per monitors each morning.
 If something goes wrong, messages are sent within few minutes from monitors/nodes and continue to be informed hourly until it is resolved.
 Daily summary messages are sent from each node under ok running, but default is silent.
-They can be found in push message app if required, or turned to ping as they arrive.<br>
+They can be found in push message app if required, or set to ping as they arrive.<br>
 <br>
 Following is standard example of morning messages with:<br>
 * Iagon node updating tailscale (no reboot required)